Education. Education. Education.

 NGS – National Genealogical Society.
 Held in a different city every year.

 RootsTech.
 Biggest draw for many of us is the Family History Library the next block over from the Salt Palace.
 We can attend classes and use the library in the same day.

 The list of educational opportunities below run for 3-5 days depending on the organization.
 This is in depth learning at its best.

 SLIG – Salt Lake Institute of Genealogy.
 Many courses available from beginner to advanced.
 Build your education here.
 The other bonus when attending this institute is the ability to use the Family History Library as well.

 GRIP – Genealogical Research Institute of Pittsburgh.
 Just like SLIG only closer to the east coast!

 APG PMC – Association of Professional Genealogists Professional Management Conference (now you’ve hit the big league!)
-This is the link to the 2016 Conference.
+This is the Events by APG members.

 IGHR – Institute of Genealogy and Historical Research.
 New hosting facility at the University of Georgia, Athens.
 [Used to be at Samford, Alabama.
 2016 was last year there.]
 At this writing I only find the facebook page for IGHR.